hardik-malani/SwapShop/README.md

 * Hardik Malani
 * Shubham Aggarwal

-  # Acknowledgements
+  # Acknowledgments

 We are very grateful for these organizations for their contributions to our dapp:
-* KatyYouthHacks for giving us this opportunity with their innocative platform to showcase our idea and project.
+* KatyYouthHacks for giving us this opportunity with their innovative platform to showcase our idea and project.